What are lymph nodes?

 - your child develops a sore throat

-- the lymph nodes continue to grow or do not shrink to normal size over many weeks
+- the lymph nodes continue to grow or do not shrink to normal size over a few weeks

 - your child develops unusual bruising

-- your child is bleeding excessively from the nose or mouth
+- your child is bleeding much more than they should from the nose or mouth

 - your child is losing weight.